Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 tools or package parameters.

-In order to make efficient use of the MOS, while also carrying out a cohesive science investigation, we define Primary and Filler candidates from our Catalog.
-For Primary candidates, we choose galaxies with photometric redshifts above 5, where NIRSpec can access both Hα and [CIII], CIII] (in bands 3 and 1, respectively).
-For Filler candidates, we use galaxies with photometric redshifts at 2 < z < 5.
+In order to make efficient use of the MOS, while also carrying out a cohesive science investigation, define Primary and Filler candidates from the Catalog.
+For Primary candidates, choose galaxies with photometric redshifts above 5, where NIRSpec can access both Hα and [CIII], CIII] (in bands 3 and 1, respectively).
+For Filler candidates, use galaxies with photometric redshifts at 2 < z < 5.
 In this use case, lower-redshift galaxies are well suited as Filler targets, since they will typically be brighter than Primary targets.
 While the MSA planning tool ensures that Primary targets will be observed at all nods and dithers, Filler targets may be observed in only a subset, resulting in reduced sensitivity.

-General Consideration: In the MPT, targets in the Primary list will receive full exposure depth.
+General consideration: In the MPT, targets in the Primary list will receive full exposure depth.
 Targets in the Filler list may not.
 In other words, there is no guarantee that targets in the Filler list will receive any more depth than a single integration.
 If the user wants to ensure that their Filler targets receive full exposure depth, these objects should be added to the Primary candidate set and assigned an appropriate weight.

 Catalogs